akhilesh0421/BEEE_CU19/Exp1_LED_Flasher/README.md

 **Problem Troubleshooting**:

-I encountered the problem in my code only that the code wasn't working as expected.
-So, I re-examined the code and corrected it.
+Being new to Ardrino Programming I came acreoss some syntex errors, but I re-examined the code and corrected it.

 **Precautions**:

 Precautions that one should take while doing his project are given below:

-1. Make sure you correctly select the board and port in the "Tools" option in Arduino software.
+1. Make sure you correctly select the board and port in the "Tools" option in Arduino IDE(Integrated Development Environment) .
 2. Handle the Arduino board carefully as a simple damage can made the hardware useless.
-3. Keep in mind that you should write program that is small in size as it came with low inbuilt memory.
+3. Keep in mind that I should write program that is small in size as Arduino came with low inbuilt memory.
-4. Carefully connect the positive terminal to the output pin of the circuit as any wrong connection would make flasher to not work.
+4. Carefully connect the positive terminal to the output pin of the circuit as any wrong connection would make flasher not to work.

 **Learning Outcomes**: